DataQualityCommittee/dqc_us_rules/README.md

-# Data Quality Committee Rules &amp; Guidance
+# ESEF Data Quality Rules & Guidance

 The following automated checks have been drawn from experience with IFRS filings to the SEC and form the initial XBRL International Data Quality Rules in the Beta Release.